FmartinP99/BattAnimeZone_WebServer/README.md

 - All the data the program runs on is in the /Files folder.
 - The frontend was made by using [Radzen](https://blazor.radzen.com) components.
 - Currently the entire database is in memory.
 You can change the file it uses in the AnimeService's constructor to decrease memory consumption if needed.
-- The Web Assembly + Web server combined version is available [here](https://github.com/FmartinP99/BattAnimeZone). <br>
+- The NEWER AND BETTER Web Assembly + Web server combined version is available [here](https://github.com/FmartinP99/BattAnimeZone). <br>